Robinlovelace/netvishack/README.md

 - Data from network planning tools, PCT and Network Planning Tool for Scotland

-Although these datasets are available nationally we will provide subsets of them for ease of use:
+Although these datasets are available nationally we will provide subsets for ease of use:

 - Small area (e.g. covering LIDA and direct surroundings)
 - Medium area (e.g. covering York)